Hydraulics: Greco-Roman world

 In Ancient Greece, the Greeks constructed sophisticated water and hydraulic power systems.
 An example is a construction by Eupalinos, under a public contract, of a watering channel for Samos, the Tunnel of Eupalinos.
-An early example of the usage of hydraulic wheel, likely the earliest in Europe, is the Perachora wheel (3rd century BC).
+An early example of the usage of a hydraulic wheel, likely the earliest in Europe, is the Perachora wheel (3rd century BC).

 In Greco-Roman Egypt, the construction of the first hydraulic machine automata by Ctesibius (flourished c.
 270 BC) and Hero of Alexandria (c.
 10 – 80 AD) is notable.
 Hero describes several working machines using hydraulic power, such as the force pump, which is known from many Roman sites as having been used for raising water and in fire engines.